 The UK price of energy has been an increasing portion of the RPI basket as long-term energy price inflation has been greater than long-term RPI.
-The Company takes a prudent view on energy inflation with an inflationary neutral model for long-term value of energy assets that correlates to RPI.
+The Company has elected to take a prudent view on energy inflation with an inflationary neutral model for long-term value of energy assets that correlates to RPI.

-The Company has a high quality portfolio of eight solar PV assets.
-The Directors believe that the Company is well placed to significantly add to this portfolio and provide significant further diversification by taking advantage of the investment opportunity described above (and in Part 2 of this Prospectus), primarily as a result of the following advantages:
+The Directors believe that the Company should be well placed to exploit the investment opportunity described above (and in Part 2 of this Prospectus), primarily as a result of the following advantages:

-3. Access to the NEC Group
+1. Access to the NEC Group

-NextEnergy Capital IM Limited and NextEnergy Capital Limited, both members of the NEC Group, act as Manager to the Company and Investment Adviser to the Manager, respectively.
-With an eleven strong team focused entirely on the UK solar energy sector, the NEC Group has an operating presence in three of the most attractive solar markets globally (Italy, UK and South Africa).
-Through its asset management division, WiseEnergy, the NEC Group manages and monitors over 1,100 solar power plants (comprising an installed capacity of approximately 1.0GW and an estimated £3.1 billon asset value) for a client base which includes leading European banks and equity investors (including private equity funds, publicly listed funds and institutional investors).
+NextEnergy Capital IM Limited and NextEnergy Capital Limited, both members of the NEC Group, have been appointed to act as manager to the Company and investment adviser to the Manager, respectively.
+With a 35 strong team focused entirely on the solar energy sector, the NEC Group has an operating presence in three of the most attractive solar markets globally (Italy, UK and South Africa).
+Through its asset management division, WiseEnergy, the NEC Group manages and monitors over 1,100 solar power plants (comprising an installed capacity of approximately 1.0 GW and an estimated £3.1 billon asset value) for a client base which includes leading European banks and equity investors (including private equity funds, publicly listed funds and institutional investors).

-The NEC Group has previously deployed in excess of approximately £120 million of its own and third party debt and equity in solar power projects, having developed, constructed and financed 14 solar power plants in the UK and Italy.
+The NEC Group has deployed in excess of approximately £120 million of its own and third party debt and equity in solar power projects, having developed, constructed and financed 14 solar power plants in the UK and Italy.
 The NEC Group retains ownership interests in 10 of these plants.

 The Directors believe that the NEC Group's experience, specialist solar market focus and market-leading asset management capabilities puts the Company in a strong position to achieve its investment objective and target return, and their participation significantly differentiates the Company from its peers.
+The Manager and the Investment Adviser do not and will not manage any other funds investing in the UK solar market.

-4. Access to WiseEnergy
+2. Access to WiseEnergy

-WiseEnergy UK (a member of the NEC Group) has entered into framework operating asset monitoring and management agreement with the Company regarding each of the Company's asset-holding SPVs.
+WiseEnergy UK (a member of the NEC Group) has agreed to enter into an operating asset monitoring and management agreement with each of the Company's asset-holding SPVs.
 WiseEnergy is one of the leading global asset managers in the solar PV sector.
-WiseEnergy has developed its proprietary software, hardware, IT platform and risk management solutions, to enable it to efficiently and proactively manage, monitor, store data, analyse performance the long-term technical, operational and financial performance of solar plants.
+WiseEnergy has developed its proprietary software, hardware, IT platform and risk management solutions, to enable it to efficiently manage, monitor, store data, analyse performance and generally proactively manage and monitor the long-term technical, operational and financial performance of solar plants as well as the relevant bank's loan books relating to these assets.